The Arousal video Game AnnotatIoN (AGAIN) Dataset

+While the crowd-sourcing protocol for data collection enabled a larger dataset with high extensibility potential, most of the limitations of AGAIN stem from the same crowd-sourced protocol.
+Collected data lacks modalities traditionally associated with AC datasets.
+Neither physiological signals nor facial expression data is collected, as the online procedure focused on behavioural telemetry instead.
+While AGAIN features no peripheral signals, the dataset also contains over $37$ hours of gameplay video footage, which can support a number of computer vision-based applications \cite{makantasis2019pixels,makantasis2021pixels}.

+Whereas many affective datasets are composed of multiple affective labels---with \emph{arousal} and \emph{valence} being the most common---the AGAIN dataset focuses only on \emph{arousal}.
+As the game-playing task is already a lengthy and involved process, annotating multiple affective dimensions was infeasible during data collection.
+The choice of \emph{arousal} was motivated by this affective dimension's strong connection to the dynamics of gameplay.
+This is especially important for first-person annotations, as games already encode positive and negative events (in the form of helpful and detrimental effects to the goal of the game) which can be assessed by third-person annotators later.
+However, the subjectively perceived dynamics of the game might differ from an observer's impressions.

 While each game elicits similar playstyles across different participants, the database features unique videos with self-annotated arousal traces.
-AGAIN puts an emphasis on first-person annotation as---compared to a third-person annotation scheme---is expected to yield ground truths of affect that are closer to the affect experienced \cite{metallinou2013annotation,afzal2014emotion,yannakakis2018ordinal}.
+AGAIN puts an emphasis on self-reported labels as it is expected to yield ground truths of affect that are closer to the experience \cite{metallinou2013annotation,afzal2014emotion,yannakakis2018ordinal}.
 The existing in-game footage of AGAIN, however, can be used directly for third-person annotation in future studies.